 When people think of distracted driving, they immediately think of people texting on their cellphones.
 However, there are so many different things that can take a driver's attention away from the road:

 - Grooming (putting on makeup, brushing your hair, etc.)

 - Talking to other passengers in the car

 - Texting on your cell phone, including updating Facebook or Twitter

 - "Rubber-necking," or trying to catch a glimpse of scenery or an accident on the road

 - Eating while driving

 In the past few years, incidents where a driver has been using a cell phone or other mobile device have received a lot of attention.
-Many states have begun to institute laws regarding cell phone use, but South Carolina has not yet acted on the issue.
-As of August 2013, there are only three states left without distracted driving laws—and South Carolina is one of them.
+Many states have begun to institute laws regarding cell phone use.
+In 2014, South Carolina banned texting and driving, but the penalty is just a $25 fine and officers often have a difficult time enforcing the law because drivers claim they're simply using a GPS or controlling their music.
+In 2019, South Carolina lawmakers attempted to pass a hands-free law but were unsuccessful.
 Many people are pushing for statewide distracted-driving laws; we will be monitoring developments closely.